bizl/b-it-test/README.md

   - Mock

 ## How to Run the site (windows)
-Checkout the git repository
+-Checkout the git repository
-Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web
+-Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web
-Type "dotnet run".
-The site will build and display the server url and endpoint Enter url in web browser
+-Type "dotnet run".
+The site will build and display the server url and endpoint -Enter url in web browser
-Register with username and password, then login
+-Register with username and password, then login